AysajanE/l2-l1-causal-analysis-repro/docs/DATA_AVAILABILITY.md

 ## Checksums and integrity
 - Small bundled artifacts keep their existing `.md5`/`.sha256` files in `data/core_panel_v1/`.
 - For fetched assets, `scripts/fetch_raw_data.sh` validates SHA256 against values in the script; update the hashes if sources refresh, and bump the release tag.
+- Generated logs that can embed see-your-machine paths (e.g., provenance logs) are intentionally excluded from the public repo.

 ---